NLnetLabs/ploutos/docs/ploutos/os_packaging.md

 ### Package test rules

+By supplying `package_test_rules` you instruct Ploutos to test your packages (beyond the basic verification done post-build).

 Testing packages is optional.
 Only packages that were built using `package_build_rules` can be tested.

 The testing process looks like this: